Tyler, Texas Federal Indictments, Experienced Federal Criminal Defense Attorneys

 Facing Federal Indictment?
 Our TX Federal Criminal Defense Attorneys Can Help.

 Federal indictments are extremely serious matters.
 The federal criminal justice system is difficult to navigate, and the state — that is, the party trying to put you in prison — has most of the power.
 You need a deeply experienced and seriously aggressive defense law firm on your side.

 Please understand that federal criminal proceedings differ substantially from state-level criminal matters.
 You need to hire a defense lawyer with a specific background in federal criminal defense.

-The Oberheiden Law Group, PLLC is a national criminal defense firm with extensive experience in proceedings stemming from a federal indictment.
+Oberheiden & McMurrey, LLP is a national criminal defense firm with extensive experience in proceedings stemming from a federal indictment.
 We can help you, but you need to act quickly.
 Please contact us right away.